 Do you trust them to the point of not worrying about their quality of candidates?

 If you can’t say “yes” to all of these questions then you really need to think about whether they are the right agency for your company.
-To have the right partnership in place, you need to know that they will be looking out for you, not forcing their people through the process that are not the right fit.
+To have the right partnership in place, you need to know that they will be looking out for you, not forcing their people through the process that are not the right fit, and also with expertise in using the best recruiting software.
 This is a guide to help you see what you should be looking for in an agency as a partner to your business needs:

 1. Knows your company:

 Good: Knows the industry and size of your company and will target the right candidate – to make sure they will be the right fit they’ll vet the candidate appropriately.

 Bad: Hasn’t taken the time to meet with managers or get to know you or the company; they are too focused on getting the next candidate or client to partner with.